kirkbowers/mvcoffee/README.md

 [jQuery Turbolinks](https://github.com/kossnocorp/jquery.turbolinks).
 Also, for completeness sake there is a [nodeunit](https://github.com/caolan/nodeunit) sanity check, just to see if the library loads as a node package.
-* Some of the tasks in the Cakefile depend on [execSync](https://www.npmjs.org/package/execSync).

 <a name="usage"></a>
 # Usage